LoginRadius/engineering-portal/content/guest-post/how-to-authenticate-flask-api-using-jwt/index.md

 # https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/
 ```

 The application is now set up and ready to run.
-You can run the app by using the command `flask run` in the project directory.
-You can test that all the endpoints are working by testing the app in an API testing tool, like postman.
+You can run the app using the command `flask run` in the project directory.
+You can test that all the endpoints are working by testing the app in an API testing tool, like Postman.

 ## Authentication Middleware

 As you've noticed, anybody can access the API; you need to restrict access to the API.
 Create new book data if they have the correct data, then add, delete, and update book data, but you don't want that.
 To do this, you need to implement an authentication middleware.

 Middlewares are created in Flask by creating a decorator; a function can have multiple middlewares, and the order matters a lot.